yhomarys-qa/qa-portfolio/02-Test-Cases/Checkout/TC-046_Address_Field_Rejects_Spaces_Only_Input.md

 ## ✅ Expected Result
 - Spaces-only input is not accepted
 - Validation error message is displayed
-- Address field is highlighted in red (if validation styling is applied)
+- Address field is highlighted in red
-- Form is not submitted